UNINETTSigma2/documentation/software/userinstallsw/ORCA.md

 ### Here is an example for the user sabryr (please make sure to adopt it to your user account, with the correct project names):

-1. Agree to licence terms and go with the version of ORCA you prefer.
+1. Agree to license terms and go with the version of ORCA you prefer.
 2. Then download the file that uses shared libraries.
 For example for ORCA 5.0.4

 ```ORCA 5.0.4, Linux, x86-64, shared-version, .tar.xz Archive   ```